gigascience/gigadb-website/docs/sop/PRODUCTION_TROUBLESHOOT.md

 2. Enter the remote server Host Name or IP address under "Session".
 3. Navigate to "Connection" > "SSH" > "Auth".
 4. Click "Browse..." under "Authentication parameters" / "Private key file for authentication".
-5. Locate the $user private key and click "Open".
+5. Locate the $user.ppk private key and click "Open".
 6. Finally, click "Open" again to log into the remote server with key pair authentication.
 ```